Mobile industry 'disappointed' with Budget proposals: ICEA

-New Delhi, Feb 1 (IANS) With announcement of an increase in custom duty by up to 10 per cent on inputs and parts of mobile chargers and moderate hike in some sub-parts of phones in the Budget, industry body India Cellular and Electronics Association (ICEA) on Monday reported "widespread feeling of disappointment" in the proposals of duty hikes.
+New Delhi: With announcement of an increase in custom duty by up to 10 per cent on inputs and parts of mobile chargers and moderate hike in some sub-parts of phones in the Budget, industry body India Cellular and Electronics Association (ICEA) on Monday reported "widespread feeling of disappointment" in the proposals of duty hikes.

 The Budget proposals announced by Finance Minister Nirmala Sitharaman are expected to make the handsets costlier by 3-4 per cent.